 Grammatical category: ADJ

-Type of word formation: (from menu): Compound. (elaboration in second text box:) Rhyming compound.
+Type of word formation: (from menu in database): Compound. (elaboration in second text box:) Rhyming compound.

 Definition: Containing numerous episodes of killing, such that a reader will be horrified ('chilled') while reading it.
 It seems also to suggest surprise or suspense as well.
 The -er suffix on chill appears to mean 'person or thing acting or causing' as in strainer ('thing that strains'); but perhaps it might also be considered the -ER that means 'characterized by' as in double-decker, two-seater.